-From the finest free ebooks for designers to how to work from home, desk exercises, free WordPress themes for creating your portfolio site and a lot more, we've got you covered if you're thinking about going freelance.
+From the finest free ebooks for designers (opens in new tab) to how to work from home (opens in new tab) and free WordPress themes (opens in new tab) for creating your design portfolio (opens in new tab) , we've got you covered if you're thinking about going freelance.

 But when it comes to tips for going freelance, nothing beats advice from successful freelancers who have already taken the plunge.

-Here, nine leading designers and illustrators share the biggest mistakes they made when going freelance – and reveal what they earned from them…
+Here, six leading designers and illustrators share the biggest mistakes they made when going it alone – and reveal what they learned from them…

 01. Not using a contract